grammatek/IceHoc/README.md

 homographs are not classified at all due to lack of training data.

 ConvBert and LaBSE prove to be solid choices for Icelandic homograph classification, where the former performs best in our experiments and also consumes much less GPU memory than the latter.

+Our best pretrained model with an accuracy of `0.927` on the unbalanced test set can be found in the directory `classifier/` for the ConvBert model with parameter `--around 8`.
+In the same directory, the file `clf_results.csv` contains detailed training statistics for each homograph.

 ## Model training